26 March 2019

 The omnipresence of social media in modern society has blurred the separation between our working lives and our personal lives.
 As innocent as posting a status update or a short comment may seem, what people do and say on social media can have serious consequences.

 IFALPA is extremely concerned with the potential risk taken by pilots who are unknowingly putting their own flying career – and that of their colleagues – in jeopardy.
 Although this is not a new problem, the speed and extent at which the information spreads is unprecedented.

 How’s your day it’s a simple question – but one with a big impact and one that should be asked more often among men and women working in New Zealand’s growing aviation industry.

-Radio NZ interview with NZALPA President, Tim Robinson, on three laser incidents involving commercial aircraft in the past 12 hours.
+Radio NZ interview with NZALPA President, Tim Robinson, about the global pilot shortage.